Bridget Alsdorf Associate Professor

 Ph.D., University of California, Berkeley, 2008

 Alsdorf’s current book project, Gawkers: Art and Audience in Fin-de-siècle France, focuses on representations (across multiple media) of crowds and theatrical audiences, with particular attention to the cultural phenomenon of gawking (badauderie) and the relationship between art and emerging fields of social psychology.
-The book centers on a group of innovative artists and film-makers –Vallotton, Bonnard, Toulouse-Lautrec, Steinlen, and the Lumière brothers – who placed the passive, susceptible vision of the gawker (le badaud) center-stage, unseating the flâneur as the modern subject par excellence.
-Alsdorf is also collaborating with Todd Cronan on a translation of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press, and is preparing an essay on Manet’s still lifes for an upcoming exhibition at the Art Institute of Chicago and the Getty Museum, and another on Bonnard’s illustrations to Verlaine’s book of poems, Parallèlement, 1900.
+The book centers on a group of innovative artists and film-makers – including Vallotton, Bonnard, Toulouse-Lautrec, and the Lumière brothers – who placed the passive, susceptible vision of the gawker (le badaud) center-stage, unseating the flâneur as the modern subject par excellence.
+Alsdorf is also collaborating with Todd Cronan on a translation of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press, and is preparing two essays: one on Manet’s still lifes for an upcoming exhibition at the Art Institute of Chicago and the Getty Museum, and another on Bonnard’s illustrations to Verlaine’s book of poems, Parallèlement, 1900.

 Alsdorf is an associated faculty member in the Department of French & Italian, and teaches for the Program in Humanistic Studies.
 She received Princeton’s Graduate Mentoring Award in the Humanities in 2018.